Math major and advanced courses FAQ

 1. You need to find a math faculty adviser who will sponsor the essay.
 It is recommended that you start looking during the previous semester, so that everything is ready to start at the beginning of term (some students even start their project a semester early, though you can only enroll in Math 475 once, for the semester when you wish to complete the essay).
 You may also have a secondary adviser in another field, if relevant.

-2. At least three days before the end of add / drop period, you need to send a brief project proposal to (both) the DUS (up to one page long).
-Please be sure to list your project adviser’s name.
-Submitting it earlier is recommended.
+2. At least three days before the end of add / drop period, you need to send a brief project proposal to math.dus@yale.edu .
+Submitting the proposal earlier is recommended.
+Please be sure to discuss the proposal with your project adviser, as their approval will be essential - and to list your adviser’s name on the proposal.

 (If your essay is turning out to be longer than 25 pages, you could move some parts to an appendix, for example background information that does not contain your own work, or detailed notes from calculations.
 The total length, counting this appendix, should not exceed 50 pages.)

-4. Two weeks before the end of term, you should work with your math adviser to schedule your final presentation, to take place at the end of term (typically during reading or finals week).
+5. Two weeks before the end of term, you should work with your math adviser to schedule your final presentation, to take place at the end of term (typically during reading or finals week).
 The presentation is given to a committee of two mathematics faculty, one of whom is your project adviser.
-The presentation itself is 30 minutes long, followed by questions and conversation with the committee.
+The other committee member is selected by your adviser and the DUS’es.
+The presentation itself is 30 minutes long, followed by up to 30 minutes of questions and conversation with the committee.

 For the talk, you can use any format you wish: you can give a blackboard talk, or use slides (beamer, powerpoint, etc.), or a combination of these.
 Recently, most presentations have used slides to some extent, because the time is relatively short, and the audience doesn’t have to take detailed notes.
 But your format is up to you.